TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 -------

 Module loaders provide the critical function of loading: module execution.
-The import machinery calls the :meth:`importlib.abc.Loader.exec_module` method with a single argument, the module object to execute.
-Any value returned from :meth:`~importlib.abc.Loader.exec_module` is ignored.
+The agiza machinery calls the :meth:`importlib.abc.Loader.exec_module` method with a single argument, the module object to execute.
+Any value returned kutoka :meth:`~importlib.abc.Loader.exec_module` is ignored.

 Loaders must satisfy the following requirements: